Osmose/jsonfile-example/README.md

-This repo contains an example bootstrap add-on for Firefox that reads data from a JSON file within the add-on using the fetch API.
+This repo contains an example bootstrap add-on for Firefox.

 # License